 - The Provo Bicycle Collective (397 E 200 N, Provo, UT).
 For the cost of $10 an hour, you can bring your janky old bike in and repair it yourself, which for me means asking the staff every thirty seconds if I’m doing it right.
 You can also purchase refurbished old bikes here for $100 to $350, and it’s a great place to volunteer!

-- KSL Classifieds are a great place to search too.
+- KSL Classifieds are is great place to search too.
 I found bikes ranging in price from $20 to more than $4000, so use discretion.

 - BYU Bike Sharing is a great option too.
 For Fall and Winter, the price per semester is $45, which includes a bicycle, lock and free maintenance.
 Pick ups and returns are done at BYU Outdoors Unlimited, everything else is taken care of on the website.